 Founder and Chairman, Quicken Loans and Rock Ventures

-Majority Owner, Cleveland Cavaliers
+Chairman, NBA Cleveland Cavaliers

 Dan is also a shareholder in several sports-related consumer and technology businesses, including a leading wall graphics company (Fathead), electronic ticketing company (Flash Seats) and innovative sports equipment helmet maker (Xenith).
+In February 2016, Dan co-founded Detroit-based StockX, the world’s first ‘stock market of things.’
+StockX develops, markets and operates an online and app-based live marketplace for the sale and distribution of high-demand consumer products, including sneakers, watches and handbags.

 In March 2013, Rock Ventures, in collaboration with the Downtown Detroit Partnership and Detroit Economic Growth Corporation, unveiled and implemented a visionary placemaking and retail plan centered on creating activity and vibrant, distinct destinations to draw people to the region using a multifaceted approach to the planning, design and management of public spaces.